Distinguishing simple and complex contagion processes on networks

-Depending on the phenomenon to model however, the fundamental propagation mechanisms are different.
+Depending on the phenomenon, the fundamental propagation mechanisms are different.
 To describe the spread of infectious diseases, models of \textit{simple contagion}, in which a single interaction between a susceptible and an infectious can lead to a transmission event, are adequate \cite{anderson1992infectious,pastor2015epidemic}.
-In other cases, such as social contagion of behaviors, peer influence and reinforcement mechanisms can play an important role, and growing empirical evidence indicate that single interactions are not sufficient to cause transmission \cite{centola2010spread,weng2012competition,ugander2012structural,karsai2014complex,monsted2017evidence}.
-These cases are hence better described by so-called \textit{complex contagion} models, in which each transmission event requires interactions with multiple infectious hosts.
-For instance, threshold models assume that a susceptible node can be infected only if a given fraction of its neighbours are infectious, in order to mimic the fact that an individual may adopt an innovation only if enough friends are already adopters \cite{watts2002simple,karsai2014complex}.
-Another type of models takes into account the fact that interactions can occur not only in binary fashion (as implicit when using networks as a representation) but also involve group (``higher-order") interactions \cite{battiston2020networks}: this can lead to reinforcement mechanisms, in which the tendency of a host to become infected depends non-linearly on the number of infectious hosts in the group \cite{iacopini2019simplicial,ferrazdearruda2021phase,st2022influential}.
+In social contagion of behaviors, peer influence and reinforcement mechanisms can play an important role, and empirical evidence indicate that single interactions are not sufficient to cause transmission \cite{centola2010spread,weng2012competition,ugander2012structural,karsai2014complex,monsted2017evidence,notarmuzi2022universality}.
+These cases are hence better described by so-called \textit{complex contagion} models, in which each transmission event requires interactions with multiple infectious hosts \cite{watts2002simple,karsai2014complex,iacopini2019simplicial,ferrazdearruda2021phase,st2022influential}.